swiss-territorial-data-lab/proj-qalidar/README.md

 ## Introduction

 This project provides a set of scripts to detect changes between a reference point cloud and a new point cloud.
 The goal is to highlight area of change in the new point cloud to make the control process faster for an operator. <br>
-It performs voxelization and then compare the class distribution in the voxels.
+It performs voxelization and compare the class distribution in the voxels.
 The changes are classified by type and criticality level.
 The global workflow is summarized on Figure 1.

 <div align="center" style="font-style: italic">
   <img